 Who needs sustainability software the most

-Because sustainability is a priority with business leaders, it’s no surprise that they’re the largest cohort looking for an end-to-end platform—like Sustain.Life—to drive their sustainability strategies and solve wide-ranging sustainability issues.
+Because sustainability is a priority with business leaders, it’s no surprise that they’re the largest cohort looking for an end-to-end sustainability platform—like Sustain.Life—to drive their ESG strategies and solve wide-ranging environmental issues.

 Most popular sustainability topics

 We’ve entered an era where sustainability is business-critical.
 Sustain.Life Actions tied to business strategy—which include step-by-step guidance for things like training staff in sustainability topics, publishing sustainability reports, creating a green team, and measuring a project’s environmental impact—are among the most popular on the platform.

 Typical things businesses tackle before formalizing their sustainability program